Tips for Successfully Building a New Home

-First get a complete copy of your blueprints from your builder, you will need them to do your part in checking the progress of your project.
-With all the details which go into building a new home its no wonder that misunderstandings occur.
+First, get a complete copy of your blueprints from your builder, you will need them to do your part in checking the progress of your project.
+With all the details which go into building a new home, it is no wonder that misunderstandings occur.
 Once you obtain a copy of your blueprints, study them carefully.
-If you are unfamiliar with how to read blueprints you may want to get a copy of Tim Carter's blueprint tutorial from the on-line store at his "Ask the Builder" site www.askbuild.com.
+If you are unfamiliar with how to read blueprints you may want to get a copy of Tim Carter's blueprint tutorial from the online store at his "Ask the Builder" site www.askbuild.com.
 Study the prints to ensure that all the dimensions of the rooms are correct, you must also review the cross-section prints which show the ceiling heights and framing construction of the walls.
 If you are going with 2 x 6 construction make sure it is noted here.
-Also, check your ceiling heights, the standard is 8 feet but it is becoming increasingly popular to have 9 foot ceilings on the first floor for a more open look and feel.
-Make sure any special notes are on the blueprints, for example if you have any tray (recessed) ceilings make sure there is a notation and if you have any pocket doors, make sure they are noted.
+Also, check your ceiling heights, the standard is 8 feet but it is becoming increasingly popular to have 9-foot ceilings on the first floor for a more open look and feel.
+Make sure any special notes are on the blueprints, for example, if you have any tray (recessed) ceilings make sure there is a notation, and if you have any pocket doors, make sure they are noted.

 Here are some key things to do along the way :

-- Mark location of kitchen cabinets, bathroom cabinets and appliances on floor with permanent marker (this will indicate to the plumber & electrician where to locate pipes & wires)
+- Mark location of kitchen cabinets, bathroom cabinets, and appliances on the floor with a permanent marker (this will indicate to the plumber & electrician where to locate pipes & wires)